Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Introduction

-The author thanks Lenhard Ng for many helpful conversations and suggestions.
+The author thanks their adviser Lenhard Ng for many helpful conversations and suggestions.
 This project developed from a suggestion of Roger Casals, whom the author would also like to thank for various helpful conversations.
-The author also thanks Adam Levine, Ailsa Keating, and Emmy Murphy for useful conversations.
+The author also thanks James Hughes, Adam Levine, Ailsa Keating, Emmy Murphy, and Daping Weng for useful conversations.
 The author was first introduced to the topic of Weinstein manifolds and Lefschetz fibrations in the $2017$ Kylerec workshop.
-This work was supported by the NSF Graduate Research Fellowship under grant $DGE-1644868$ and also partially through the NSF grant $DMS-1707652$.
+Finally, the author thanks the referee for valuable comments and suggestions.
+This work was supported by the NSF grants $DGE-1644868$, and $DMS-1707652$.